techno-tim/techno-tim.github.io/_tabs/about.md

 If you see something that needs to be fixed, this documentation is open source so feel free to open an issue or pull request [on the repo](https://github.com/techno-tim/techno-tim.github.io).

-You can support this project and many others by becoming a[patron on Patreon](https://www.patreon.com/technotim) or a [sponsor on GitHub](https://github.com/sponsors/timothystewart6).
+You can support this project and many others by becoming a [Patron on Patreon](https://www.patreon.com/technotim) or a [sponsor on GitHub](https://github.com/sponsors/timothystewart6).
 Thank you for your consideration and for visiting!

 ## Contact